What is the point of doing a Master’s in Educational Leadership and Management when I have a PGCE or am an experienced teacher?

-There are four residential stays which students attend and these will be followed by an online discussion as well as an essay.
+The course is distance-learning with the expectation that you will attend online 8 trainee study days over the course of the 18 months and these will be followed by an online discussion as well as an essay.
 Throughout the programme, each student will be assigned a supervisor who will support them through the assignments and with the final dissertation.
 The course covers the following topics:

 Module 1 The Leadership Landscape: Role, Responsibilities and Relationships.
 This module sets the MEd in the broader context of the range of theory that currently exists relating to Educational Leadership and Management.
 We will consider how this is reflected in different forms of leadership within schools.
 We will look at it means to want to be a leader and how leadership is often portrayed in conflict with management.
 The course will also look at your role as a reflective practitioner and how this can enhance your understanding of the course.